British Values Information

 School staff work hard to ensure that any cases of bullying and racism are dealt with swiftly and effectively.
 Tolerance of different faiths and beliefs is a key part of the school’s work to promote anti-bullying, for example during Anti-Bullying Week.

-As a school we will actively challenge pupils, staff or parents expressing opinions contrary to these fundamental British values, including ‘extremist’ views.
+As a school we will actively challenge children, staff or parents/carers expressing opinions contrary to these fundamental British values, including ‘extremist’ views.